JupiterOne/graph-slack/docs/jupiterone.md

 ### JupiterOne Alert Rule Slack Notification

-**NOTE**: For detailed instructions on how to configure JupiterOne Alert Rules, please see the
+NOTE: For detailed instructions on how to configure JupiterOne Alert Rules, please see the
 [JupiterOne Alert Rule configuration documentation](https://support.jupiterone.io/hc/en-us/articles/360022720474-6-9-Alerts-and-Alert-Rules).
 Additionally, see the